 Only in exceptional circumstances will the Commission consider accepting wholly or partially confidential submissions -- i.e. submissions that are not made public available.

-The Have Your Say form also collects general information that helps the Commission to process your submission, including whether you are making a submission on behalf of an organisation or in another capacity, whether you support, object or are simply commenting on the proposed development, and to capture key issues that you are concerned about.
+The make a submission form also collects general information that helps the Commission to process your submission, including whether you are making a submission on behalf of an organisation or in another capacity, whether you support, object or are simply commenting on the proposed development, and to capture key issues that you are concerned about.

 The Commission's Privacy Statement explains how we obtain and use your personal information.